AnnLe4869/dormit-second-prototype/README.md

 5. I cannot deploy the cloud function/security rules

    This can happen because you miss some steps along the way.
 However, there is one strange bug I encountered while working with Firebase: I was denied of deploying because I didn't authenticated despite the fact that I already verified that I did sign in.
 To fix this, you just sign out (by running `firebase logout`) then sign back in again (`firebase login`)

+6. Why the app use so much read?

+   There are many reasons for this to happen.
+Before jumping to conclusion, make sure that this is the actual problem and high read count is consistent.
+Sometimes, right after some deployment the read count can spike.
+For example, I encountered some read count spikes right after I deployed cloud function.
+The read count normalizes after a bit